Plasmon-enhanced graphene photodetector with CMOS-compatible titanium nitride: Device Structure

-\subsection{Device Structure}
+\section{Device Structure}

-The structure of the on-chip photodetector is illustrated in Fig \ref{fig:sfig2}.
+The structure of the on-chip photodetector is illustrated in Fig \ref{fig:1}.
 A silicon rib waveguide on top of a 2$\,$\textmu m bottom oxide (BOX) layer guides the incoming light to the photodetector section at the terminating end of the optical link, where the optical signal is absorbed and reverted to its electrical form.
 The waveguide supports a transverse magnetic (TM)-mode.
 Within the photodetector section, silicon dioxide (SiO$_{2}$) is deposited on the sides of the waveguide ridge to facilitate the placement of the graphene monolayer on top of the waveguide.
-For the graphene-on-hBN photodetector, an additional 10$\,$nm spacer layer of hBN is sandwiched between graphene and SiO$_{2}$ (see Fig \ref{fig:sfig}).
 The generated electrical signal is collected through the two TiN films that are deposited on top of graphene.
 Besides collecting the signal, the center TiN film plasmonically enhances the interaction of the propagating TM-mode with graphene, which boosts the optical absorption of the latter, resulting in a high photoresponse at an ultra-compact device length of 3.5$\,$\textmu m.
-Details of the device geometry, optimization procedure, propagation modes, plasmon-induced losses, and the impact of potential fabrication variations are provided in section 1 of the supporting information.
+Details of the device geometry, optimization procedure, propagation modes, plasmon-induced losses, and the impact of potential fabrication variations are provided in supplementary section 1.